defano/wyldcard/README.md

 Speaking occurs asynchronously to other script actions (that is, the rest of the script continues to execute while the text is being spoken).
 Subsequent calls to `speak` will be enqueued and begin "speaking" when the current speech is complete.
 Use `the speech` function to determine what (if any) text is currently being spoken; `the speech` returns the text currently being spoken or `done` when nothing is being spoken.

-HyperTalk Java utilizes the [MaryTTS library](http://mary.dfki.de) for text-to-speech capabilities and does not delegate to the operating system.
-Therefore, voices installed on your system are not available to HyperTalk Java.
-HyperTalk Java provides a function called `the voices` that returns a list of available speaking voices (note that this function does not exist in HyperCard).
+WyldCard utilizes the [MaryTTS library](http://mary.dfki.de) for text-to-speech capabilities and does not delegate to the operating system.
+Therefore, voices installed on your system are not available to WyldCard.
+WyldCard provides a function called `the voices` that returns a list of available speaking voices (note that this function does not exist in HyperCard).

 ## Commands